samlarby/The-Wrexham-AFC-Quiz/README.md

 ## User Experience

 ### First time visitors
-* On the first visit users can learn about how to play the game, they will do this by entering the how to play page.
+* As a first time visitor I want to learn how to play the game, they will do this by entering the how to play page.
-* They can then play the game on which ever difficulty they choose.
+* I should easily be able to begin the game and select a difficulty of choice.
-* They will gain knowledge about the football team even if they get the answers wrong because the game will show them the correct answers.
+* I will be able to gain knowledge and not just play the game so when I return I will improve if I try to play again.

 ### Second time visitors
-* On the second visit to the website users will be able to go straight into the game without needing to look how to play.
+* On the second visit I will be able to go straight into the game without needing to look how to play.
-* They will most likely choose the harder level to play as they have gained knowledge of the club from their previous visit.
+* I will feel more confident and will want to try the harder level as I found the easy level to easy.
-* Users will be able to play with their friends on the same device and be able to compare each others scores, they can do this on the highscores page.
+* I want to be able to compare my scores with my friends, so we can compete against eachother.

 ### Design Choices
 * Colour Scheme
-    * The two main colours used were red and green.
+    * The two main colours used were red (#ef4136) and green (#226e57).
 These colours were chosen as they are the main colours associated with Wrexham AFC.
 White was used for the text as it makes it more appealing.
 * Typography
     * The font used was Roboto, with sans-serif set as a back up font.
 Roboto was used as it has an easy readibility and has a clean and modern design.
 * Imagery